 My name is Gary Nave, and I study simple models that help us understand complicated behaviors at the interface of Engineering, Applied Math, Physics, and Biology.
 My current work focuses on understanding how large groups of insects (honey bees and fire ants) work together to form large, stable structures by linking their bodies together.
 I also build mathematical tools to understand the behavior of both models and experimental results.

-April 2019 A paper with Shane Ross was published in Communications in Nonlinear Science and Numerical Simulation: Global phase space structures in a model of passive descent [PDF]
+April 2019 My paper with Shane Ross was published in Communications in Nonlinear Science and Numerical Simulation: Global phase space structures in a model of passive descent [PDF].

-April 2019 A paper with Peter Nolan and Shane Ross was published in Nonlinear Dynamics: Trajectory-free approximation of phase space structures using the trajectory divergence rate [PDF]
+April 2019 My paper with Peter Nolan and Shane Ross was published in Nonlinear Dynamics: Trajectory-free approximation of phase space structures using the trajectory divergence rate [PDF].

 March 2019 The bees are here!
 The 2019 experimental season has begun.
 I’ll be doing experiments with honey bee swarms to understand their shape and structure.

 March 2019 Congratulations to former lab-mate and collaborator Peter Nolan on a successful Ph.D. defense!
 His dissertation was on “Experimental and theoretical developments in the application of Lagrangian coherent structures to geophysical transport.”